Transgender history: United Kingdom

-Irish-born surgeon James Barry had a long career as a surgeon and rose to the second-highest medical office in the British Army, improving conditions for wounded soldiers and the inhabitants of Cape Town, South Africa, and performing one of the first caesarean sections in which both the mother and child survived.
+Irish-born surgeon James Barry had a long career as a surgeon and rose to the second-highest medical office in the British Army, improving conditions for wounded soldiers and the inhabitants of Cape Town, South Africa, and performing one of the first caesarean sections by a European doctor in which both the mother and child survived.
+Barry was assigned female at birth, but deliberately lived as a man for the majority of his life.

 In 1946, the first sex-reassignment phalloplasty was performed by one British surgeon on another, Harold Gillies on Michael Dillon (an earlier phalloplasty was done on a cisgender man in 1936 in Russia).

 Roberta Cowell, a former fighter pilot in World War II, was the first known trans woman to have undergone gender-affirming surgery the UK, in 1951.

 In 1961, English model April Ashley was outed as transgender.
 She is one of the earliest Britons known to have had sex reassignment surgery, and was made a Member of the Order of the British Empire (MBE) in 2012 for promoting trans equality.

 In 2004, the Gender Recognition Act passed, giving transgender people legal recognition of their gender before the law subject to certain conditions.

 Oceania

 Australia

 Transgender man Edward De Lacy Evans (left) with his third wife, Julia Marquand, c.
 1870s.

 Edward de Lacy Evans (1830–1901) was a servant, blacksmith, and coal miner who publicly identified as male for the majority of his life, was registered as the father of his son, and referred to as "Dadds" and "Uncle" by his family members.
 He was inducted into various mental health asylums, such as Kew Lunatic Asylum, in attempts to "cure" his trans male identity.
 Evans made international news in 1879 when it was discovered he was assigned female at birth.
 Circa 1880, he made his identity publicly known, performing in the Melbourne Waxworks under the tagline "The Wonderful Male Impersonator" and in Sydney as "The Man-Woman Mystery".

 The first reported case of an Australian undertaking a sex change operation was an ex-RAAF Staff Sergeant Robert James Brooks in February 1956.

 The Gender Dysphoria Clinic at Queen Victoria Hospital, Melbourne was established by Dr Trudy Kennedy and Dr Herbert Bower in 1975.
 It moved to Monash Medical Centre in 1989 and closed in 2009.

-Australia's first transgender rights and advocacy organizations were established in 1979: the Melbourne-based Victorian Transsexual Coalition and the Victorian Transsexual Association; followed in 1981 by the Sydney-based Australian Transsexual Association, which included prominent activist, academic and author Roberta Perkins.
+Australia's first transgender rights and advocacy organizations were established in 1979: the Melbourne-based Victorian Transsexual Coalition and the Victorian Transsexual Association; followed in 1981 by the Sydney-based Australian Transsexual Association, which included prominent activist, academic, and author Roberta Perkins.